Detecting linear trend changes in data sequences

 Figures \ref{fig:seaice1} and \ref{fig:seaice3} show the well-known decreasing trend of the average sea ice extent in the Arctic both in its winter (February) and summer (September).
-In Figure \ref{fig:seaice1}, the TrendSegment estimate identifies change-points in 2004 and 2007 and detects a sudden drop during 2005-2007.
-One change-point in 2006 is identified in Figure \ref{fig:seaice3}, which differentiates the decreasing speed of winter ice extent in the Arctic before and after 2006.
-As observed in the above-mentioned literature, the sea ice extent of the Antarctic shows a modest increasing trend up until recently (Figures \ref{fig:seaice2} and \ref{fig:seaice4}); however, we observe a strong decreasing trend from the detected change-point in 2016 for the Antarctic summer (February) and from 2015 for the Antarctic winter (September), which is in line with the message of \citet{rintoul2018choosing}.
-The results for the other competing methods can be found in Section C of the supplementary materials.
+In Figure \ref{fig:seaice1}, the TrendSegment estimate identifies change-points in 2005 and detects a sudden drop during 2003-2005.
+One change-point in 2007 is identified in Figure \ref{fig:seaice3}, which differentiates the decreasing speed of winter ice extent in the Arctic before and after 2007.
+As observed in the above-mentioned literature, the sea ice extent of the Antarctic shows a modest increasing trend up until recently (Figures \ref{fig:seaice2} and \ref{fig:seaice4}); however, TrendSegment procedure estimates change-point in 2016 and detects a sudden drop during 2015-2017 for the Antarctic summer (February) and similarly detects two sudden drops by the estimated change-points in 2001 and 2015 for the Antarctic winter (September), which is in line with the message of \citet{rintoul2018choosing}.
+The results of other competing methods can be found in Section D.1 of the supplementary materials.